-Age 69

-Director since 2008
+Age 69 Director since 2008 Class III

-Class III

-Committees •Audit
+Audit

 Ms. Knight is the former Senior Vice President and Chief Financial Officer of MTS Systems Corporation ("MTS"), a leading global supplier of test systems and industrial position sensors, a position that she held from 2011 to 2014.
 From 2001 until 2011, she served as Vice President and Chief Financial Officer of MTS.
 Prior to her positions with MTS, Ms. Knight served in various executive and management positions with Honeywell Inc., last serving as the Chief Financial Officer of the global Home and Building Controls division.
 Since December 2017, she has served on the Children's Minnesota Hospital Board Finance Committee, and Ms. Knight was a member of the Mairs & Power Funds Trust Board of Trustees from January 2018 to September 2022.
 Ms. Knight served on the board of the Greater Metropolitan Housing Corporation from 2000 to 2016, where she was the chair of the board from 2012 to 2015, and chair of the audit committee from 2003 to 2012.
-Ms. Knight also served on the board of Plato Learning, Inc., from 2006 to 2010, where she served on the audit committee, including as Chair from 2009 to 2010.
+Ms. Knight also served on the board of Plato Learning, Inc., from 2006 to 2010, where she served on the audit committee, including as Chair from 2009 to 2010, and on the governance and nominating and a special committee from 2009 to 2010.